ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Methodology

 \subsubsection{Consistency Enhancement Block (CEB)}

-By introducing the consistency operation into the proposed aggregation-diffusion attention, we design the CEB to strengthen the common visual cues and help the model obtain a more powerful data representation.
-And the consistency-specialized key and value embeddings $K_{con}$ and $V_{con}$ can be obtained by the multi-granularity element-wise multiplication of the two image source feature inputs $F^1$ and $F^2$ from different streams as shown on the top right-hand corner of Fig.~\ref{fig:attention}.
+By introducing the consistency operation into the proposed aggregation-diffusion attention, we design the CEB to strengthen the common visual cues and help the model obtain a more powerful data representation. {The CEB in the encoder focuses on consistency enhancement to strengthen common object representations (\textit{e.g.}, general scene understanding), which aligns with and enhances the encoder's role in extracting high-level semantics.} And the consistency-specialized key and value embeddings $K_{con}$ and $V_{con}$ can be obtained by the multi-granularity element-wise multiplication of the two image source feature inputs $F^1$ and $F^2$ from different streams as shown on the top right-hand corner of Fig.~\ref{fig:attention}.
 They are used as $K^{fw}$ and $V^{fw}$ in Equ.~\ref{equ:compops}.
 Specifically, the consistency operation is composed of several normalization, linear, and pooling layers.
 With the aid of two parameter-free average pooling layers, we can obtain products $\{F^i_{con}\}_{i=1}^3$ from three different scales.
-After concatenating and transformed along the channel, a complete multi-scale consistency representation is generated from the inputs.
+After {being concatenated} and transformed along the channel, a complete multi-scale consistency representation is generated from the inputs.
 It is split into $K_{con}$ and $V_{con}$ along the channel which participate in the update process of the proxy prototype $P$.
-In the diffusion stage, the slot feature $F$ with $L' = 2HW$ is the concatenation of the image features $F^1$ and $F^2$ along the flatten spatial dimension.
+In the diffusion stage, the slot feature $F$ with $L' = 2HW$ is the concatenation of the image features $F^1$ and $F^2$ along the {flattened} spatial dimension.
 It is reconstructed independently to $\tilde{F}$ based on the updated proxy prototype $\tilde{P}$.
 And these enhanced features $\tilde{F}^1$ and $\tilde{F}^2$ stored in the slot $\tilde{F}$ replace original $F^1$ and $F^2$ as the input of the next swin transformer block.